cran-task-views/Hydrology/Hydrology.md

 -   `r github("rkronen/Brook90_R")`: an R implementation of the 1D-SVAT model Brook90.
 GitHub only package.

+-   `r pkg("agriwater")`: provides spatial modeling of energy balance and actual evapotranspiration using satellite images and meteorological data.
+Options of satellite are: Landsat-8 (with and without thermal bands), Sentinel-2 and MODIS.
+    Respectively spatial resolutions are 30, 100, 10 and 250 meters.
+    User can use data from a single meteorological station or a grid of meteorological stations (using any spatial
+    interpolation method) as described in *agriwater: An R package for spatial modelling of energy balance and actual evapotranspiration using satellite images and agrometeorological data*
+    Silva, Teixeira, and Manzione ([2019](https://doi.org/10.1016/j.envsoft.2019.104497)).

 -   `r pkg("Ecohydmod")`: Simulates the soil water balance (soil moisture, evapotranspiration, leakage and runoff), rainfall series by using the marked Poisson process and the vegetation growth